ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 At the bottom of the HELP screen is the check box "Show Console Window (restart)" , which enables the console window during Mission Planner operation.
 That window shows Mission Planner activity and is primarily for diagnostic purposes.
 It sometimes shows some interesting information.
 A restart of Mission Planner is required for the option to take effect.
-(TBD need a link to console page TBD)

 **Getting Help:**